Updated: May 2020

-Now at this point you may have figured out I have some connection to the military.
-I grew up with its presence in my life, and it has shaped a part of me.
+I grew up with the military presence in my life, and it has shaped a part of me.
 I have great respect for the military and those who sacrificed for this country.
-A few years ago I had the chance to visit the USS Arizona Memorial and USS Missouri with a choir group I was in high school with.
-This time I wanted to visit one last dedication to the Pacific Fleet.
+A few years ago I had the chance to visit the USS Arizona Memorial and USS Missouri with a choir group I was in high school.
+This time I wanted to visit one last dedication to the Pacific Fleet during WWII.

 Eight years ago I visited the National Memorial Cemetery of the Pacific, “Punch Bowl” with the choir group I was with.
 I never had the chance to step off the bus and take a closer look at the memorial part, but looked out a tour bus window as it hurried through the cemetery.
 Now on a stormy gray day in Hawaii, I had the chance to see it without the tinted glass.
 When we were there, it had a very quiet peaceful stillness that made the whole experience worth while.